erzk/fnirsr/README.md

 Loading a file (.nirs)
 ----------------------

 While working with fNIRS data you might come across other file formats.
 One of the most popular formats is *.nirs* which is used by [HOMER2](http://homer-fnirs.org/).
-This package’s main goal is to help in analysing ETG-4000 data but I happened to write simple .nirs functions.
+This package's main goal is to help in analysing ETG-4000 data but I happened to write simple .nirs functions.

 To load .nirs data use the following code: